Soviet submarine K-429: The sinking

 In the late evening on 23 June, K-429 arrived at her testing area in Sarannaya Bay, just south of Petropavlovsk-Kamchatsky, and Suvorov gave the order to dive to periscope depth.
-However, he had not given the preliminary command to set the diving watch — the crew neither aligned the boat's systems for sea, nor were they at their stations to control the boat during the dive.
+However, he had not given the preliminary command to set the diving watch – the crew neither aligned the boat's systems for sea, nor were they at their stations to control the boat during the dive.

 Because the boat had not been prepared to dive, instrumentation valves were not aligned properly, and even though the main ballast tanks were filling, their indicators read empty.
 Confused, Suvorov ordered auxiliary ballast tanks filled.
 Over-ballasted to about 60 tons negative buoyancy, the boat dived very quickly.

 While K-429 was in the shipyard, her ventilation system had been opened to the maximum extent possible, so as to exhaust fumes from welding.
 Various interlocks that would automatically shut ventilation valves were disabled.
 This lineup was not corrected before the boat dived.

 The open ventilation system caused immediate catastrophic flooding of the forward compartments.
 Suvorov ordered an emergency ballast blow, but the operator became confused and shut the flood valves on the bottoms of the tanks, while opening the vents on the tops of the tanks.
 About half of the boat's supply of high-pressure air was wasted through the vents without displacing any water.
 The forward compartments took on about 420 cubic meters (420 tons) of water before the ventilation system could be secured, killing 14 men immediately.
 At about midnight, the boat hit bottom, about 39 meters down.
 Although Suvorov had made mistakes that contributed to the sinking, his insistence on a test dive had saved the remaining men: the torpedo firing range was around 200 meters deep.
-If Suvorov had proceeded there directly, K-429 would have been lost.
+If Suvorov had proceeded there directly, K-429 may have been lost.